Azaze7/Azaze7/README.md

     ~ Learned new paradigms for data management (e.g., non-relational data models), data integrity, privacy, and security.
     Grade: [A].

-🧰Advanced Object-Oriented Programming.
+🛠️Advanced Object-Oriented Programming.
 [CS 3331].

     ~ Exposure to object-oriented programming paradigm, built upon programming experience gained in lower-level CS classes.
     ~ Emphasised requirements, testing, code reading, and comprehension for a language we had already experienced.